 But ripped-off tourists can do little to get their money back.
 Exchange offices can legally adjust their own exchange rates.
-This of course doesn’t really benefit the good reputation of Czech Republic in general and of Prague in particular.
+This doesn’t really benefit the good reputation of the Czech Republic in general and Prague in particular.

 Prague could thus implement a law that wouldn’t allow the exchange offices in the centre of the city to deviate from the Czech National Bank’s exchange rate of the EUR and USD by more than 10%, explains Michálek, who also adds that this shouldn’t be a problem, since most of the exchanges would already be compliant with this law today.
 “Tourists are getting ripped off only by a small number of exchange offices,” adds Michálek.

-In parallel with Michalek’s proposal, the Czech National Bank is also preparing its own amendment to the Exchange Offices Act, according to which a tourist could withdraw from the contract within two hours in case he finds he exchanged the money unfavorably.
+In parallel with Michalek’s proposal, the Czech National Bank is also preparing its own amendment to the Exchange Offices Act.
+A tourist could withdraw from the contract within two hours in case he finds he exchanged the money unfavourably.